 MakerBot has two types of certification programs: those for students and those for educators.

 The MakerBot Certification Program is an online training program that teaches middle and high school students about design thinking and 3D printing.
 The certification modules feature 3D printer operator, Design thinking, Applied Design Thinking, and Design for 3D Printing.
+This is one of the best 3D printing courses for students with a great curriculum.

 The content created by design educators and 3D printing professionals.
 Students learn the fundamentals of 3D printing and design, as well as how to improve their creativity, design thinking, and problem-solving skills.
 Students gain confidence in using a MakerBot 3D printer, applying learned skills to real-world applications, making strategic design decisions, and creating high-quality prototypes using advanced 3D printing techniques.